luong-komorebi/Begin-Latex-in-minutes/readme.md

 ![](http://i.imgur.com/ysY9MOb.png)

-## Insert code into Latex
+## Insert code into LaTeX

 #### :white_check_mark: First method :white_check_mark:

 One aspect of text compiling, which is of top important to programmers and developers, is how to professionally insert the codes into the document.

-For Latex, the process is simple and very professional.
+For LaTeX, the process is simple and very professional.
 We just wrap the code with the some predefined content, then we are good to go.

 Example :